tcbegley/dash-rq-demo/README.md

 applications where you want to keep results longer term it may be a good option.

 This example can be run locally, or deployed as is to [Heroku][heroku].
+You can also check out a deployed version [here][dash-rq-demo].

 ## Run locally